keshhaav/Gdrive-organizer-app/readme.md

 ## 🧠 AI Categorization Logic

-The app uses Groq's Llama 3.1 8B Instant model to analyze file names and group them into logical categories.
+The app uses Groq's Llama 4 Scout 17b-16e model to analyze file names and group them into logical categories.
 It looks beyond simple file extensions to understand the context and purpose of your files.

 For example, it might create categories like:
 - "Project Alpha Documentation"